ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 ##### Error Return in the `init` Method of a Service Declaration

-Previously the `init` method of a service declaration could not have a return type containing error.
-With this release that restriction has been removed.
+Previously, the `init` method of a service declaration could not have a return type containing an error.
+That restriction has been removed with this release.
 If the `init` method of a service declaration returns an error value, it will result in the module initialization failing.

 ```ballerina